 The epicenter of retail innovation

-Asia Pacific is home to 60% of the world’s consumers, many of whom have an insatiable appetite for new retail experiences and some of the highest levels of technology adoption globally.
-Over half of global ecommerce now originates in this region, with South Korea and China leading the way.
-Mobile-first shopping dominates: eight in 10 digital transactions are made via mobile devices.
-Live commerce, fusing video streaming and online shopping was born here, continues its upward trajectory and is projected to reach US$2 trillion by 2030, spreading rapidly beyond China into Southeast Asian markets such as Indonesia and Thailand.
-This is the region where retail innovations are launched and scaled at lightning speed.
+Asia Pacific accounts for 60 percent of the world’s consumers, many of whom are eager to embrace new retail experiences and among the fastest adopters of technology globally.
+The region now drives more than half of global ecommerce, led by markets such as South Korea and China.
+Mobile-first shopping dominates, with eight in 10 digital transactions completed on mobile devices.
+Live commerce, combining video streaming with online retail, originated here and continues to surge, projected to reach US$2 trillion by 2030 as it expands beyond China into fast-growing Southeast Asian markets like Indonesia and Thailand.
+Asia Pacific has become the launchpad for retail innovation, where new ideas are tested, scaled, and globalised at remarkable speed.

 Three ways Asia Pacific leads the future of retail